gabrielsoule/resonarium/README.md

 > [!NOTE]
 > This software has only been tested on Apple Silicon machines running MacOS.
 It should be able to compile on Windows machines that have been configured with the appropriate development environment (CMake).
 I don't have a Windows computer, so this has not been verified.
 The instructions below only apply to MacOS devices.
+>

+## Precompiled Binaries
+Pre-compiled MacOS binaries are uploaded irregularly to GitHub as releases.
+If you don't have CMake installed, these should suffice.
+Simply drag and drop the VST3 file into your computer's VST3 directory.
+However, compiling from source (below) is strongly recommended.
+MacOS makes running unsigned software rather difficult, and this is particularly frustrating when DAWs try (and fail) to initialize unsigned plugins.

+## Building From Source

-At present no pre-compiled binaries are available, so you'll have to build Resonarium from source.
-Fortunately, this is easy: the project is entirely self-contained, and bundles all its dependencies as submodules.
-Resonarium uses the JUCE CMake API, so the Projucer is not needed.
+Building from source is easy!
+This project is entirely self-contained, and bundles all its dependencies, including JUCE, as submodules.
+Resonarium uses the JUCE CMake API, so the Projucer is not needed: all you need is CMake.

 You'll first want to clone the repository to a location of your choice.
 Once this is done, you'll want to populate the submodules:
 ```